-Course ISE 7860: Intelligent Analytics (Neural Networks & Deep Learning) (3 Credits) - Computational intelligence and machine learning methods (primarily neural networks and deep learning) used to solve complex analytics problems and develop decision support systems.
+Course IE 7860: Intelligent Analytics (Neural Networks & Deep Learning) (3 Credits) - Computational intelligence and machine learning methods (primarily neural networks and deep learning) used to solve complex analytics problems and develop decision support systems.
 Project-centric approach with the goal of developing several analytics solutions for real-world problems.

 Module 3: Electives (6 credits needed)